jameshfisher/jameshfisher.com/_posts/2020-01-09-how-to-rotate-a-square-matrix-in-place.md

 ---
-title: "How to rotate a square matrix in-place"
+title: How to rotate a square matrix in-place
-tags: ["ctci", "programming", "c"]
+tags:
+  - ctci
+  - programming
+  - c
 ---

 Question 1.6 of _Cracking the Coding Interview_: